cleancoindev/eth-peg-zone/README.md

 ## Contribution

-Current project is under development and going to evolve together with other parts of Wings blockchain as **Relay Layer** and Wings blockchain itself, anyway we have planned things to:
+Current project is under development and going to evolve together with other parts of dfinance blockchain as **Relay Layer** and dfinance blockchain itself, anyway we have planned things to:

 * More tests coverage